 The Company records all convertible preferred stock upon issuance at its respective fair value or original issuance price less issuance costs.
 The Company classifies its convertible preferred stock outside of stockholders' deficit as the redemption of such shares is outside the Company's control.
 The Company does not adjust the carrying values of the convertible preferred stock to redemption value unless and until it becomes probable that the instrument will become redeemable.
-As of December 31, 2020, and 2019, the Company's convertible preferred stock was not adjusted to redemption value.
+As of December 31, 2020, the Company's convertible preferred stock was not adjusted to redemption value.
+After the closing of the IPO, all of the Company's outstanding shares of convertible preferred stock automatically converted into shares of common stock.